 Hard money lending rates are offered by private lenders and are generally in the range of 7 percent to 15 percent.
 These rates are offered on interest only loans and are higher than conforming loan rates.
 Rates are affected by the borrower’s qualifications, such as FICO score, cash reserves and real estate experience.
 They’re also affected by the property’s LTV or ARV.

-If you’ve found an investment property and need a hard money loan to purchase and rehab it, then contact Patch of Land.
-They’re a reputable online lender that offers competitive rates for investors.
-They can get you pre-qualified online in just a few minutes and get you funded in a few weeks.
+If you’ve found an investment property and need a hard money loan contact LendingHome.
+They’re a national online lender that offers competitive rates for investors.
+You can get pre-qualified online and funded in a few weeks.